draeger-lab/SBSCL/UserGuidelines.md

 ((AdaptiveStepsizeIntegrator) solver).setRelTol(relTol);
 ```

-For complete code on how to simulate the SBML model, please refer to the [SimulatorExample](https://github.com/draeger-lab/SBSCL/blob/master/src/main/java/org/simulator/examples/SimulatorExample.java) in the repository.
+For the complete code on how to simulate an SBML model, please refer to the [SimulatorExample](https://github.com/draeger-lab/SBSCL/blob/master/src/main/java/org/simulator/examples/SimulatorExample.java) in the repository.

 ## Simulating the SBML models with comp extension
 - Simulating the comp models is quite easy as you just need to provide a file to the [CompSimulator](https://github.com/draeger-lab/SBSCL/blob/master/src/main/java/org/simulator/comp/CompSimulator.java), and it performs all the tasks including the initializations and processings.